 End of the Gold Standard

-In 1971, gold was repriced to $38 per ounce, then again to $42 per ounce in 1973.
-As the dollar devalued, it motivated people to sell their greenbacks for gold.
-Finally, in late 1973, the U.S. government decoupled the value of the dollar from gold altogether.
+By 1970, the U.S. only held $14.5 billion in gold against foreign dollar holdings of $45.7 billion.
+On August 15, 1971, President Nixon changed the dollar/gold relationship to $38 per ounce.
+More important, the Fed stopped redeeming dollars with gold.
+The U.S. government repriced gold to $42 per ounce in 1973, and then decoupled the value of the dollar from gold altogether.
 The price of gold quickly shot up to $120 per ounce in the free market.
 (Source: Time, Fuss Over Dollar Devaluation, October 4, 1971)

 Once the gold standard was dropped, countries began printing more of their own currency.
 Inflation usually resulted, but for the most part abandoning the gold standard created more economic growth.

 However, gold has never lost its appeal as an asset of real value.
 Whenever recessions or inflation looms, investors return to gold.
 It reached its record high of $1,895 an ounce on September 5, 2011.
 Article updated January 9, 2014